nicoespeon/understandlegacycode.com/content/blog/7-practices-successful-handover/index.md

 You don't have infinite time for this transition.

-A great transition will make a tremendous difference in the new team productivity.
+A great transition will make a tremendous difference in the new team's productivity.
 That's crucial for the business!

 Make sure that you get management on your side.
 Ask them to **prioritize the knowledge transfer** over "just fixing those last few bugs before they leave".